Physician Burnout Solutions:

 Measure and Develop PsyCap in Your Organization

 The Psychological Capital Questionnaire (PCQ) measures PsyCap with 24 items and has undergone extensive psychometric analyses and support from samples representing service, manufacturing, education, high-tech, military, and cross-cultural sectors.
-Use the PCQ Multi-rater Report to measure and develop PsyCap in your organization’s followers.
+Use the PCQ Multi-rater Report to measure and develop PsyCap in your organization.
 This report provides a deep analysis of your employees’ hope, efficacy, resilience, and optimism skills by gathering ratings from multiple stakeholders.
 The PCQ Individual Report is also available for self-assessments (without ratings from others).
 Use the PCQ Group Report to gain insight on your organization's average PsyCap.
 It is a critical tool to establish your employees’ readiness for organizational change.

 References